 - Chapter 13 Bankruptcy – Erin has filed many Chapter 13 bankruptcy cases in her career which spans almost 40 years.
-However, since Chapter 13 includes a five year wage garnishment and the loss of all income tax refunds for five years, she prefers to explore all other alternatives, including relying on non-bankruptcy state law remedies, to address financial problems.
+However, since Chapter 13 includes a five-year wage garnishment and the loss of all income tax refunds for five years, she prefers to explore all other alternatives, including relying on non-bankruptcy state law remedies, to address financial problems.
 Erin uses Chapter 13 as a last resort.
-If someone has told you that Chapter 13 is your only option, please see us for a second opinion.
+If someone has told you that Chapter 13 is your only option, please contact me for a second opinion.

 About the Killeen Office

-Erin opened the Killeen office in 2005 because she wanted to give back to the service members and community of Killeen and Fort Hood.
-Located in the One Killeen Center office building, her office serves Fort Hood, Killeen, Temple, and Central Texas.
+Erin opened the Killeen office in 2005 because she wanted to give back to the service members and community of Fort Hood.
+Located in the One Killeen Center office building, her office serves Fort Hood, Killeen, Temple, and much of Central Texas.
 The Killeen office is only a few miles from Fort Hood and is easily accessible for military members and their families.

-Our Killeen office has recently moved from Suite 107 to Suite 106B in the One Killeen Center Building.
+The Killeen office has recently moved from Suite 107 to Suite 106B in the One Killeen Center Building.
 Since our practice is completely virtual due to COVID-19, that office is available for individuals to drop off documents if they are unable to email, scan or fax those documents.
-Our Killeen office is fully functional, and we are available to begin seeing clients there again as soon as this Global Pandemic is behind us.

 - From the North, the easiest way is to take TX-36 S, get on I-35 S for approximately 3 miles outside of Temple, then I-14/US-190 W to East Central Texas Expressway in Killeen.
 Finally, take the W.S.
 Young exit and continue on the access road until just past W.S Young Dr. The office will be on the right.